ppy/osu-wiki/wiki/Contests/o!tFAC/1/en.md

 - **Contestants will submit ONE difficulty of any licensed song they choose from the [Featured Artist library](https://osu.ppy.sh/beatmaps/artists).**
 - **Your map must be an osu!taiko map.**
 - **All submissions must be rankable.** No beatmap submitted must be intentionally unrankable.
 Mistakes happen and points will be deducted for them, but this is a regular mapping contest, not Aspire.
-(You're allowed to ignore spread rules for the sake of this contest.)
+(You are allowed to ignore spread rules for the sake of this contest.)
 - **Maps must NOT be uploaded/shared with others before judging and results are announced.** Sharing your entry publicly by any means before the results are announced will get your entry disqualified, no questions asked.
 - **Submissions will not be accepted after the deadlines.** No exceptions.